han-happy/han-happy/README.md

 I'm a third-year Cognitive Science Major @ UC Irvine!
 I had a minor interest in coding lately.
 Being able to problem-solve my way through things really makes me ... happy!
-I've only taken a few beginner classes in Python and I'm picking up Matlab in my research lab.
+I've only taken a few classes in Python and computational modeling.
 Feel free to reach out to me at hanhh2@uci.edu!

 <!--